 As a faculty member at the College of Podiatric Medicine and Surgery, Tim sought to inspire students to achieve the highest levels of competence.
 He encouraged them to be their best by challenging their minds through his teaching and leadership abilities.
 He was a true optimist, finding a positive aspect to every situation.
 His patients adored him, as did his friends and colleagues.
 The consummate professional, Tim worked tirelessly for our profession because he believed that one individual could make a difference.

 One of Tim’s contributions to the profession was his participation on the board of the American College of Foot and Ankle Orthopedics and Medicine.
 Tim was chair of the student liaison committee, and began the process of establishing student chapters at the colleges.
 This was a role he sought because of his belief that our students are the future of podiatric medicine.

-The American College of Foot and Ankle Orthopedics and Medicine has honored outstanding students for a number of years.
+The American College of Foot and Ankle Orthopedics and Medicine (currently the American College of Podiatric Medicine) has honored outstanding students for a number of years.
 At their annual meeting in August 1995, just a few days after Tim’s untimely death, the Board of Directors rededicated these awards in his memory.

 These awards are given to students who have demonstrated excellence at each college of podiatric medicine.
 It is our hope that the students who receive these awards, through their own dedication to their chosen profession, carry on Dr. Holbrook’s legacy of excellence in podiatric medicine.